 The W.A.
 Young & Sons Foundry and Machine Shop is a prime example of America’s industrial heritage.
 William A. Young, owner and operator of the business built the Machine Shop in 1900 with lumber from the family farm.
 In 1908, the shop expanded to include the foundry.
 The other major change to the shop occurred in 1928 when it was electrified.

-Tours of the Machine Shop are available most Sundays throughout the year and are staffed by Rivers of Steel’s dedicated volunteer crew of George “Bly” Blystone and Gary Shriver.
-During the winter months, be sure to call ahead to confirm availability.
-Bly can be reached at 724.710.4898.
+Tours of the Machine Shop are available most Sundays afternoons throughout the year and are staffed by Rivers of Steel’s dedicated volunteer crew.
+Tickets for Sunday Guided Tours must be purchased in advance.

 For more than 30 years on the third Saturday in April, blacksmiths from all over the region gather at the W.A.
 Young & Sons Foundry and Machine Shop for the annual Hammer-In Festival.

 Blacksmithing demonstrations led by members from the Pittsburgh Area Artists Blacksmiths Association and the Appalachian Blacksmiths Association occur throughout the day.
 Handcrafted artworks are auctioned off to support the Machine Shop, PAABA and ABA.

 These events are complemented with a hot metal pour by Rivers of Steel Arts and tours of historic landmark-complete with demonstrations of the line-shaft driven machinery!

 The public is welcome to stop by the Machine Shop during Riverfest, Rices Landing’s annual celebration occurring the first weekend in June.